-The chief of Pito-one pa, Honiana Te Puni Kokupu (known as Te Puni) and Te Wharepouri welcomed the members of the New Zealand Company on board the Tory in 1839.
-William Wakefield (the company's principal agent) brought plans for a settlement, drawn up in England, showing a grid-like street structure with a river running through.
+Pito-one pa chief, Honiana Te Puni Kokupu (Te Puni) and Te Wharepouri welcomed the New Zealand Company on board the Tory in 1839.
+William Wakefield (the company's Principal Agent) brought plans for a settlement, drawn up in England, showing a grid-like street structure with a river running through it.
 The plan was soon abandoned but Wakefield negotiated with Te Puni and Te Wharepouri to allow settlers to live on land surrounding the harbour.

-The first immigrant ship, the Aurora, arrived 22 January 1840.
-Maori from the nearby pa assisted the settlers to build their homes on Pito-one Beach.
+The first immigrant ship - the Aurora arrived on 22 January 1840.
+Maori from the nearby pa helped settlers build their homes on Pito-one Beach.
 These settlers established New Zealand's first bank and newspaper.

 Subsequent settlers formed two distinct settlements.
-One, further inland from the beach, began the town of Britannia which peaked at 1,000 inhabitants.
-Within months of settlement, the Hutt River flooded the fledging settlement.
+One of these began the town of Britannia which was located further inland from the beach, and peaked at 1,000 inhabitants.

-In 1878 the Railway Department shifted its workshops from Pipitea to Petone and the following year James Gear began to buy land along the Petone foreshore for the Gear Meat Preserving and Freezing Company.
+In 1878 the Railway Department shifted its workshops from Pipitea to Petone.
+The following year James Gear began to buy land along the Petone foreshore for the Gear Meat Preserving and Freezing Company.
 Soon many industries were attracted to the community and surrounding areas.

 Maori and settlers

 When the first British settlers arrived at Petone Beach in 1840, they were met by Te Atiawa and given the respect and care according to Maori custom.